ethanmiller1/Family-Ideas/Professional Journal/Amazon Prep.md

 "Okay I'm trying to think about what you said, I'm not arriving at a lightbulb moment.
 Can you phrase that hint in a different way?"

 Logical and maintainable is really probably, maybe even the most important of the three coding competencies.

+## Data structures and algorithms

+Some of the most widely used techniques and methods which can be used in order to customize and improve the design of a system are:
+1. redundancy
+2. partitioning
+3. caching
+4. indexing
+5. load balancing
+6. queues

+Ask the interviewer if they agree with them as you go.

 ### Leadership Principles